A new quasi-lisse affine vertex algebra of type $D_4$: Introduction

 \end{itemize}

 The vertex operator algebra $L_{k_1}(D_4)$ appeared in \cite[Table 21]{LXY}, indicating that it is an example of a vertex operator algebra coming from $4d$ $N=2$ SCFT.
-The following conjecture predicts more precise result on the associated variety.
-Let $H^0_{DS, f}(-)$ denotes the Drinfeld–Sokolov reduction with respect to some nilpotent element $f$, and $W_k(\g,f)$ be the simple quotient of the universal affine vertex algebra $W^k(\g, f) = H^0_{DS, f}(V^k(\g))$ (cf. \cite{KW}).
-Recall also that the subregular nilpotent element $f_{sreg}$ of $D_4$ corresponds to the partition $[5,3]$.
+The following conjecture predicts a more precise result on the associated variety.
+Let $H^0_{DS, f}(-)$ denote the Drinfeld–Sokolov reduction with respect to some nilpotent element $f$, and $W_k(\g,f)$ be the simple quotient of the universal affine vertex algebra $W^k(\g, f) = H^0_{DS, f}(V^k(\g))$ (cf. \cite{KW04}).
+Recall also that the subregular nilpotent element $f_{sreg}$ of $D_4$ corresponds to the partition $[5,3]$. {We prove the following result.\footnote{This result was conjectured in the first arxiv version of the paper.}}